Updated: May 7, 2024

 While you're making payments, the IRS expects you to stay compliant with all new filing and payment requirements.
 Make a plan to ensure that you file all of your personal and business tax returns on time.
 Also, budget to ensure that you can pay these bills.

-The number one reason people default on payment plans or miss payments is because they file a return with a balance that they cannot afford to pay.
-Typically, the IRS will not roll these balances into your existing payment plan, but in some cases, you may be able to talk them into it.
+The number one reason people default on payment plans or miss payments is because they file a new return with a balance that they cannot afford to pay.
+Typically, the IRS will not roll these balances into your existing payment plan, but in some cases, you may be able to talk them into letting you add your new balance to your existing payment plan.
+You may also be able to make other installment agreement changes online or by calling the IRS.

 The IRS will also put your payment plan into default if you miss a monthly payment.
 Luckily, the agency won't do this right away.
 Instead, if you miss a payment, they will encourage you to catch up.
 If you refuse to pay after a demand for payment, then, they will rescind your agreement.